Search, sort and learn about collaborative journalism projects from around the world

-Over the past several months, the Center for Cooperative Media has been collecting, organizing and standardizing information about dozens and dozens of collaborative journalism projects around the world.
-Our goal was to build a database that could serve as a hub of information about collaborative journalism, something that would be useful to journalists, scholars, media executives, funders and others seeking information on the how such projects work, who’s doing them and what they’re covering.
+Since early 2018, the Center for Cooperative Media has been collecting, organizing and standardizing information about dozens of collaborative journalism projects around the world.
+Our goal is to maintain a database that can serve as a hub of information about collaborative journalism, something that would be useful to journalists, scholars, media executives, funders and others seeking information on the how such projects work, who’s doing them and what they’re covering.

 Some notes on navigating the database: First, it’s easier to see the whole picture on desktop than on mobile, although both work well.
 To see the full record for any particular project, click on the little blue arrow that appears to the left of the project name when you hover over it.
 You can sort by column as well.